Does an Order of Protection Go on Your Record in All 50 States?

 Does an Order of Protection Go on Your Record?

-Does an order of protection go on your record is a common question asked by individuals concerned about how a restraining order will affect their criminal record and things like pre-employment background checks or tenant background checks.
+Does an order of protection go on your record is a common question asked by individuals concerned about how a restraining order will affect their criminal record and things like pre-employment background checks or background checks for tenants.

 Luckily, the majority of restraining orders will have very little effect on these kinds of background checks and will not end up on the individual’s criminal history record.